-For other couples, it’s simply about surviving the early months with a newborn, and sex is on the back burner until they suddenly realise it’s been quite a while since they’ve had sex.
+For other couples, it’s simply about surviving the early months with a newborn.
+They put sex on the back burner until they suddenly realize it’s been quite a while since they’ve had sex.

 Whatever the reason, if you want to improve sex after birth, the most important thing to remember is it’s vital to allow your body to heal fully.
 It’s the first step to getting back to your typical sex life.
 Having sex too soon can prolong the healing process and it will take even longer for sex to feel ‘normal’ again.